Jumbo Electronics Launches Biggest Savings Campaign Across UAE Stores

-(MENAFNEditorial) Jumbo Group, a leading retailer of consumer Electronics and technology products in the United Arab Emirates (UAE), has unveiled its “Biggest Savings @ Jumbo” Campaign across its stores in the UAE, running until January 31, 2025.
+products in the United Arab Emirates (UAE), has unveiled its“Biggest Savings @ Jumbo” Campaign across its stores in the UAE, running until January 31, 2025.
 This limited-time event showcases unbeatable value for customers through cashback vouchers, exclusive bank promotions, and exciting partner offers.

 This exciting campaign offers cashback vouchers that can be redeemed on future purchases, ensuring shoppers have even more reasons to return to Jumbo.
 Customers who spend between AED 2,000 and AED 3,999 will receive a cashback voucher worth AED 300, which can be redeemed on their next purchase of AED 3,000 or more.
 For purchases between AED 4,000 and AED 5,999, shoppers will receive a voucher worth AED 500, redeemable on their next purchase of AED 5,000 or more.
 Finally, customers who spend over AED 6,000 will earn a cashback voucher worth AED 1,000, redeemable on their next purchase of AED 10,000 or more.
 These vouchers, valid until February 28, 2025, can be used both in-store and online, making it convenient for customers to maximize their savings.
 Terms and conditions apply.